 The dedicated volunteers of the Apollo Chorus strive for world-class artistic quality in every performance.
-If you are an experienced choral singer looking for a fun and fast-paced musical challenge, we encourage you to audition for membership during the second half of our 2012-2013 Season.
-Join us as we prepare and present exciting masterworks by Handel, Charpentier, and Haydn.
-This season will also feature the performance and recording of works by acclaimed American composer Stephen Paulus.
+If you are an experienced choral singer looking for a fun and fast-paced musical challenge, we encourage you to audition for membership.

-All prospective members must sing for an Audition Committee composed of the Music Director, Musicianship Chair, and eight section leaders.
+All prospective members will sing for an Audition Committee composed of the Music Director, Musicianship Chair, and eight section leaders.
 The Committee evaluates each singer for tone quality, pitch, blending, and sight-singing ability.

 Range and Tone Quality: First, you will be led through a series of vocalization exercises to evaluate your breath support, the extent of your range, and the beauty of your tone.
-Tips: Practice making an accurate, confident, and warm sound either with or without vibrato.
+Tips: Practice making an accurate, confident, and warm sound both with and without vibrato.

 A Familiar Tune: You will then be asked to sing through one verse of a common song (e.g. "My Country 'Tis of Thee", the Star Spangled Banner, or another piece you are comfortable with).
 The emphasis here is on phrasing, breath support, and making a pleasant vocal sound.
 There is no need to prepare specific works for the audition.

 Tonal Memory: A short series of notes will be played for you on the piano, and you will be asked to sing them back.
-Evaluation is based on the accuracy of both sequence and pitch.
+Evaluation is based on the accuracy of sequence, rhythm, and pitch.

 Chord Exercises: A three-note chord will be played on the piano (all notes at once), and you will be asked to sing back one of the notes.
 This could be the top, middle, or bottom for each chord.
 Note that not all chords are simple triads in the audition or in choral music at large.
 Tip: When practicing this exercise with a piano or computer program, start by "rolling" the chords one-note-at-a-time until you can hear all the tones.
 Then repeat with all three notes played at once.